toomanycats/toomanycats.github.io/_posts/2016-07-23-hosting-git.md

   feature:
 date: 2016-07-23 12:45:48
 ---
 I wanted a private secure git repository for my encrypted password storage.
-I haven't worked in a laboratory while with access to Linux servers in a while.
-That would be my first choice.
-They are typically managed rather well and have git installed and no one bothers my stuff.
+I would typically use my work computer for such a thing, although I haven't worked in a laboratory lately.
+I remembered that my university account was still active and I could use that temporarily.

-## Get Used To Not Having SUDO Privaledges
+## No SUDO Privileges
-Even though I lack my customary access to lab servers at the moment, I do still have access to my University Linux account that is granted to the science majors.

-I don't feel too guilty using this resource since I give the department regular donations.

 The machine I will use runs CentOS and the trick will be to install git without access to yum.
 That means building [git](https://github. com/git/git) from source.
 Getting the source is easy and there's decent [install](https://github. com/git/git/blob/master/INSTALL) instructions as well.

 * Get the source [git](https://github. com/git/git)